-SSE has a Group-wide inclusion and diversity strategy including self-led gender ambitions, details of which can be found on pages 60 to 62 of the SSE plc Annual Report.
+SSE has a Group-wide inclusion and diversity strategy including self-led gender ambitions, details of which can be found on the 2023/24 Annual Report available at www.sse.com.
 Any changes and appointments to the Board consider both SSE's approach to inclusion and diversity and the desire to have a Board which is balanced overall and supports the Company's needs.